Five ways to win a California admin per se hearing following a DUI arrest are to demonstrate that:

-- 4. What Happens if I Win My DMV Hearing?
+- 5. What happens if I win my DMV hearing?

-- 5. What Happens if I Lose My DMV DUI Hearing?
+- 6. What happens if I lose my DMV DUI hearing?

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-A DMV DUI hearing in California is an administrative hearing held at a DMV office (not a criminal court).
-The sole issue in this hearing is whether or not your driver’s license will be suspended as a result of your having been arrested for DUI.
+A DMV DUI hearing is an administrative hearing held at a California DMV office (not a criminal court).
+The sole issue in this hearing is whether or not your driver’s license will be suspended due to your having been arrested for DUI.

-More importantly, this document also gives you notice that you are entitled to a DMV DUI hearing to prevent the suspension of your license--but only if you request it within ten (10) days of the arrest.
+The Notice of Suspension gives you notice that you are entitled to a Driver Safety Administrative Per Se “APS” DMV hearing to prevent the suspension of your license – but only if you make a hearing request within ten (10) days of the arrest.

 If you do not request a hearing within this 10-day window, your license will be suspended automatically at the end of the 30 days.
 At a certain point, you will be eligible to reinstate your license once you